-IV.
-THE LOWER COURT DID NOT ABUSE ITS DISCRETION IN REFUSING TO ORDER COMPLIANCE WITH DEFENDANT'S PUBLIC RECORDS REQUESTS.
+V. THE LOWER COURT DID NOT ABUSE ITS DISCRETION IN REFUSING TO ORDER COMPLIANCE WITH DEFENDANT'S PUBLIC RECORDS REQUESTS.

-Defendant finally asserts that the lower court abused its discretion in refusing to order compliance with his requests for public records regarding lethal injection and in refusing to consider his belated requests for public records regarding his case and its participants.6 However, the lower court did not abuse its discretion.
+Defendant finally asserts that the lower court abused its discretion in refusing to order compliance with his requests for public records regarding lethal injection, his belated requests for public records regarding his case and its participants, and his even more belated requests regarding Gajus and the prosecutors.
+However, the lower court did not abuse its discretion.